ashieshwatts/Quizzler/README.md

-# Quizzler Challenge - Starting Files
+# Quizzler - Starting Files

 - Clone this repository to your local system.